 - Selenium automation testing tool

 The web application can be tested over various web browsers and platforms through the Selenium automation testing tool.
-It allows the application testers to automatically generate test cases in different programming languages, making the most popular testing software testing tool.
+It allows application testers to automatically generate test cases in different programming languages, making it the most popular testing software testing tool.

 - HP Quicktest Professional

 It is an automatic testing tool for regression and functional testing of software applications.
 It comes with an error-handling mechanism and can build parameters automatically for data-driven tables, checkpoints, objects, etc.

 It is a testing tool that works without any code.
 The paid version of TestingWhiz comes with numerous automation testing solutions to provide error-free testing for software.